Motherless Brooklyn: Plot

 In 1950s New York City, Lionel Essrog works at a detective agency alongside Gilbert Coney, Danny Fantl, and Tony Vermonte.
 Their boss, Frank Minna, rescued them as children from an abusive orphanage.
 Nicknamed "Motherless Brooklyn" by Frank, Lionel has Tourette syndrome and OCD, often alienating him from people, but his strong verbal and photographic memory make him a good detective.

 Working a secret case, Frank asks Lionel and Gilbert to shadow him to a meeting.
 Lionel listens over the phone as Frank presents documents that threaten a business deal for a man named William Lieberman, who's there with his assistant Lou and an extremely large henchman.
 When Frank tries to negotiate a high price, the men force him to take them to the originals.
 Lionel and Gilbert follow in their car, arriving just as Frank is shot.
 They take him to the hospital, but Frank dies.

 Frank's widow Julia leaves Tony in charge of the office.
 Lionel begins wearing Frank's hat and coat, and a matchbook in Frank's pocket leads Lionel to an African-American owned jazz bar in Harlem.
 He realizes that Frank's findings involve Laura Rose, who works for Gabby Horowitz fighting urban renewal; poor and minority neighborhoods are being bought out and demolished, forcing out their residents.
 Lionel goes to a public meeting where Moses Randolph, a commissioner of several development authorities, is loudly contested by Horowitz and the audience.
-Stealing a reporter's credentials, Lionel talks to a man named Paul who was raging against Moses at the meeting and tells him Moses is the real power in the city government, even beyond the mayor.
+Stealing a reporter's credentials, Lionel talks to a man named Paul who raged against Moses at the meeting and tells him Moses is the real power in the city government, even beyond the mayor.

 Under the guise of reporting on the urban renewal story, Lionel gets to know Laura.
 She takes him to a club Frank was investigating, where her father Billy – assuming Lionel is one of Moses' men – has him beaten unconscious.
 Lionel is rescued by a trumpet player, and discovers that Paul is Moses' brother and an engineer.
 He realizes Lieberman is receiving kickbacks on many of the housing deals, and that the housing relocation programs are scams.
 Paul presents Moses with a huge renovation plan to improve the city.